First grade students enjoying a guided walk on the boardwalk at Billy Frank Jr. Nisqually National Wildlife Refuge

 • Discuss how to dress for the weather with your students.
 Dressing for the weather can make all the difference!
 We go outside even if it rains or snows, unless there are unsafe conditions.

 • Brief your students on trail etiquette and about learning outdoors.
-At National Wildlife Refuges we are all guests in wild animals’ homes!
+At national wildlife refuges, we are all guests in the home of wild animals!

 • Garbage from lunch will need to be taken back with you after your visit.
 Discuss “pack-it-in and pack-it-out” with your students.
 You may choose to have each student pack their own garbage or bring along garbage bags that can be stowed on the bus.

 • Prepare students to find common wildlife species for the season of your visit.
-Some common species at the Refuge are included in the Species page.
+Some common species at the refuge are included on the species page of this website.

-• Preview the Refuge website to learn about the various activities and trails at Billy Frank Jr. Nisqually National Wildlife Refuge.
+• Preview our website to learn about the various activities and trails here.

 Still have questions?